The Environmental Impact Assessment with Guidance

 The use of an environmental impact assessment checklist helps companies to minimise negative impacts on the environment step by step.
 Based on the checklist, target-oriented environmental impact assessment measures can be easily implemented.
 Another option is to use an ISO 14001 checklist for an environmental audit and become certified to show the company’s environmental performance.

-1. The importance of an environmental impact assessment
+The importance of a constant pattern environmental impact assessment

 However, the most important sources of water are the mining, manufacturing and construction industries, air and soil pollution.
 Among the most important aspects contributing to this are the improper disposal of chemicals, the intensive use of air-polluting equipment and machinery, the improper handling of asbestos, the contamination of soil by hazardous substances and industrial noise.